HughG/impact-estimation-toy/.junie/guidelines.md

 - Commit messages: concise imperative subject, optional body with motivation and effects; label as "[Junie]".
 - Group related changes in a single commit when small; split large changes logically.
 - Avoid unrelated formatting or version bumps.

+### PR Template
+- A Pull Request template is provided under `.github/PULL_REQUEST_TEMPLATE.md` with a TDD checklist (red commit then green commit) and a section to list failing→passing tests.

 ## Platform Targets
 - Current: Desktop (Windows) via Compose Multiplatform.